CMSgov/dpc-static-site/common/docsV1.md

      -H 'Content-Type: application/fhir+json' \
      -X GET</code></pre>

-### List a specific Patient
+### List a specific patient
 The Patient endpoint also supports a GET /Patient operation where you can supply the Patient MBI and receive the Patient Resource.
-You may use this to identify a Patient’s system ID based off of an MBI.
+You may use this to identify a Patient’s DPC ID based off of an MBI.

 #### Request:
 <pre class="highlight"><code>GET /api/v1/Patient?identifier=<span style="color: #045E87;">{{Patient MBI}}</span></code></pre>